bayusegara27/discord-music-livestream-bot/README.md

 ## 🤖 Bot Commands

-_(You can add details about your specific bot commands here later.
-For example:)_

 - `/play <youtube_url_or_keywords>`: Plays a song from YouTube.
 - `/stop`: Stops the music and clears the queue.